The Secret of Storytelling

 Listening to someone else’s story and identifying the beauty within it….listening to another’s story and, as an outside voice, helping them find the beauty within it.

 This is the power we have.
 This is the gift we get to offer.
 These are the stories we get to tell as leaders in our communities and facilitators in our Rooted groups and life groups.

 Today, I aspire to be a listener.
 And, you know what?
 I’m confident that will make me a better storyteller too.

 “Wisdom is the reward you get for a lifetime of listening when you’d have preferred to talk.” — Doug Larson

-Hannah Ellenwood is the Creative Director of the Rooted Network.
+Hannah Ellenwood is the Communications Director of the Rooted Network.
 She believes that story has the power to create positive impact and rich cultural experiences.
 So, she loves to come alongside and empower individuals, teams, and brands to tell their stories, make meaning out of them, and connect to a greater narrative.
 Read her blog The Dented Life here.